ArmandoAmador/queen_js_presentation/presentation.md

 ## Intro

-1. Reason for presenting / What you want people to get from this presentation (Todo)
+1. Reason for presenting / What you want people to get from this presentation
-2. What have you learn througout this experience (Todo)
+2. What have you learn througout this experience
  a.
-Reasons we are looking for a job (draft)
+Reasons we are looking for a job
  b.
-Experiences looking for a job (draft)
+Experiences looking for a job
+    1. After College
+    2. Wizard
+    3. Casper
  c.
-How can we prepare (draft)
+How can we prepare
-3. Recap Lessons learned (draft)
+3. Recap Lessons learned

 ## Experience

  - Past
  - Current
  - Future

 ## Past